wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/what-is-m365/includes/1-introduction.md

 - List the components of Microsoft 365
 - Understand the value provided by the Microsoft 365 Solution Pillars
 - Name the subscription options
-- Recommend when an organization might want to move systems with older operating systems and Microsoft Office directly to Microsoft 365 instead of upgrading legacy software.